Chew on this: I may receive a small commission for affiliate links, but all products I “dig up” are ones I paw-thentically love!

 Another way to help your cat calm down naturally is by giving her hemp oil.
 Oils from the hemp plant stimulate serotonin receptors in the brain, naturally stabilizing and improving a cat’s mood.

-This Organic Hemp Oil from The Anxious Pet is designed especially to soothe anxious cats.
-The easily digestible formula also helps to promote brain function and boost your cat’s immune system.
+This Hemp CBD Oil from ElleVet Sciences is designed especially to soothe anxious cats.
+The easily digestible formula also helps to promote brain function, reduce joint discomfort, and boost your cat’s immune system.

 Zylkene for Cats